mrbusche/recipesapp/posts/beefy-skillet-lasagna.md

 ### Directions

-- Saute vegan beef
+- Sauté vegan beef
-- Add garlic clove, saute 30 seconds
+- Add garlic clove, sauté 30 seconds
 - Add milk, marinara, noodles, nutritional yeast, and water.
 Make sure noodles are mostly covered in liquid.
 - Bring to a boil, cover, and lower the heat.
 Simmer for 25 minutes
 - Once noodles are done add in spinach and salt